 The chance of a woman having invasive breast cancer some time during her life is about 1 in 8.
 With odds like that, you want the best screening tool available to find, diagnose, and treat breast cancer for you or your loved one.
 CCMH is proud to announce the addition of digital mammography to its expanding state-of-the-art technologies available to diagnose and treat disease.

 What is a Mammogram

 A mammogram is an x-ray that gives a picture of the internal structure of the breast.
 There are two types of mammography: Screening and Diagnostic.
 Screening mammography is performed on asymptomatic women to check for undetected tumors.
-Diagnostic mammography is used to follow up on breast abnormalities detected during self exam or check up, further evaluation following abnormal screening mammogram and for women with breast implants.
+Diagnostic mammography is used to follow up on breast abnormalities detected during a self exam or check-up.

 Digital mammography not widely available, but offered at CCMH

 The Fujifilm Medical Systems recently installed the FCRm full-field digital mammography system at Comanche County Memorial Hospital.
 Digital mammograms are now performed on a daily basis, right here in Southwest Oklahoma.

 Only 8 percent of mammography units in the United States are digital.
 Digital mammography is a relatively new technology and there are currently a small number of facilities with digital units.
 A recent study of about 50,000 women found that digital mammograms were actually better than film mammograms in picking up cancers in certain groups of women, including women with particularly dense breasts and women younger than 50.
 Researchers aren’t sure why digital is more accurate for these women, but they think it’s because digital photos can be manipulated to get a better view.